 In light of increasing evidence linking testosterone therapy to increased cardiovascular risks, the U.S. Food and Drug Administration (FDA) released a safety announcement on January 31, 2014 that it would begin evaluating the risks and benefits associated with FDA-approved testosterone products.
 Investigations are still ongoing, but many consumer advocacy groups have already urged the FDA to place warnings on testosterone drugs.
 Many injured consumers have also begun filing lawsuits against pharmaceutical companies that manufacture these drugs.

-The Montee Law Firm is currently evaluating cases of consumers who suffered harm – including blood clots, stroke, or heart attack – after taking testosterone.
+The Montee Law Firm, P.C. is currently evaluating cases of consumers who suffered harm –including blood clots, stroke, or heart attack –after taking testosterone.
 If you or your loved one has experienced adverse effects while taking or after taking testosterone therapy, you may be entitled to compensation.